 Outcome Tracking and Global Goals

 Outcome metrics: Depending on the scope of your program, you can use the Sustainable Development Goals or the World Bank as sources of useful outcome metrics.
-The GuideStar standard also has some good options for nonprofits and community foundations, and Bond for International Development can be beneficial for international humanitarian programs.
+The GuideStar standard also has some good options for nonprofits and community foundations, and Bond for International Development can benefit international humanitarian programs.

-I’m curious to hear what challenges you and your organization are currently facing when it comes to measuring what matters?
+I’m curious to hear what challenges you and your organization are currently facing when measuring what matters?
 Stay safe and stay healthy.